Armenian Monastic Ensembles of Iran: Saint Stepanos Monastery

 The Saint Stepanos Monastery ensemble is in the gorge of the Araxe River, which borders Azerbaijan.
+The ensemble includes the main monastery church, the Darreh Sham chapel, and the Chupan chapel.
 The central zone of the monastery is in an area of 72.06 ha.
 The main chapel is located on a steep slope within an enclosed wall in an area of 48 × 72 m.
 There are also residences built for the monks next to the monastery.
 The length of the church, built in a Greek cross form, is 27 m and its height is 25 m.
 A four-pillared entrance is topped by a bell tower built in two levels; the first level is rectangular in shape, and at the second level there are pillars supporting an umbrella-shaped dome.
 Built in the style of Armenian religious architecture, it has cut-stone fascia.
-Within the church there are paintings that are based on similar ones at the Echmiatsin Church, which is a blend of Christian and Islamic art forms.
+Within the church there are paintings that are based on similar ones at the Etchmiadzin Cathedral, which is a blend of Christian and Islamic art forms.

-Downstream of the monastery is an area of 10.85 ha where the village, the cemetery, and an associated church are located.
+Downstream of the monastery is an area of 10.85 ha where the village of Darresham, the cemetery, and an associated church are located.
 The village is destroyed except for the church, which is built in the form of a basilica, with four pillars supporting a cupola.
 The cemetery in the village has tombs dated to 16th century.

-Upstream, about 10 km away, is the Chupan Chapel (Chupan meaning "shepherd"), located close to the town of Jolfa on the bank of the Araxe River in an area of 4.18 ha.
+Upstream, about 10 km away, is the Chupan chapel (Chupan meaning "shepherd"), located close to the town of Jolfa on the bank of the Araxe River in an area of 4.18 ha.
 It is well preserved and is built to a rectangular plan of 5.5 × 6.5 m.
 It has a dome that is supported over a tambour, but the rest of the structures next to the chapel are in ruins.